metosin/malli/docs/function-schemas.md

 ## Function Var Instrumentation

-The Function (Var) registry is passive and doesn't do anything by itself.
-To instrument the Vars based on the registry, there is `malli.instrument` namespace.
-It's mainly intended for development time, but can also be used for production builds.
+The function (Var) registry is passive and doesn't do anything by itself.
+To instrument the Vars based on the registry, there is the `malli.instrument` namespace.
+Var instrumentations focus is for development time, but can also be used for production builds.

 ```clj
 (require '[malli.instrument :as mi])
 ```

-To instrument the Vars, there is `mi/instrument!` and to remove the instrumentation, `mi/unstrument!`.
+Vars can be instrumented with `mi/instrument!` and the instrumentation can be removed with `mi/unstrument!`.

 ```clj
 (plus 6)